Greenham Trust Ltd

 • Leverage The Good Exchange: Using their required platform opens opportunities for multiple funding sources beyond Greenham Trust

-• Emphasize community impact and inclusivity: Projects serving disadvantaged groups, promoting inclusivity in sports, or supporting rural communities align strongly with Trust priorities
+• Emphasise community impact and inclusivity: Projects serving disadvantaged groups, promoting inclusivity in sports, or supporting rural communities align strongly with Trust priorities

 • Seek pre-application support: Contact Jill Owen before applying for guidance—the Trust actively encourages applicants to reach out for help

-• Geographic focus is strict: Projects must serve West Berkshire and neighboring North Hampshire ward areas
+• Geographic focus is strict: Projects must serve West Berkshire and neighbouring North Hampshire ward areas

-• Build sustainable legacy: CEO Chris Boulton emphasizes long-term impact and sustainability; frame your project in these terms
+• Build sustainable legacy: Frame your project with long-term impact and sustainability in mind

 🎯 You've done the research.
 Now write an application they can't refuse.